Can Organic Farming Prevent TR4 Banana Disease?

 While there is no conclusive evidence that organic banana trees are resistant to the fungus, there is clear proof that organic crops have shown stronger immunity to a range of pests.

-Crown rust in oats provides example of better resistance
+Crown rust in oats provides example

 This proved to be the case of crown rust disease in oats.
 Crown rust is caused by the infection of a fungi classified as Puccinia coronata.
 The fungi will cause orange spotting on the plant and seed.
 It has damaged thousands of acres of oat crops over the past few decades.